-25 project leaders aged between 20 and 30.
+75 project leaders (over 3 years), aged between 20 and 30 years old.

 In collaboration with France's overseas cultural and cooperation network, a call for applications and selection of 25 business or community projects (in 2016 and 2017).

 Social innovation is at the heart of the 2016 event.
 Applicants' dossiers must be submitted by midnight on 15 June 2016.